Sounders plan discussion with Xavier Arreaga after apparent transphobic post

 Sounders midfielder Cristian Roldan joined portions of training Wednesday, his first since undergoing groin surgery in August.
 He did not feature in the team’s scrimmage Thursday at Starfire Sports in Tukwila.

-Schmetzer had first team players face Tacoma Defiance players, alongside Nico Lodeiro, who’ll miss Tuesday’s match due to yellow card accumulation.
+Schmetzer had first team players face Tacoma Defiance players, alongside Nico Lodeiro, who’ll miss Tuesday’s match because of yellow-card accumulation.
 The team is off Friday and will return Saturday to gear-up for the must-win FCC game.

 If Roldan hasn’t suffered any setbacks, Schmetzer said he could make an appearance Tuesday.
 Roldan wasn’t expected to return until the Oct.
 2 road match against Sporting Kansas City.